Hamburger

 As a general rule, a quotaholder is not liable for the company's obligation, but solely for the payment in full of the quotas subscribed by them.
 However, in the event of the company's bankruptcy, each quotaholder is liable, jointly and severally with the others, for payment in full of the company's capital not yet paid in.

-The managers of the company are not liable for obligations assumed on behalf of the company, unless they exceed their powers or violate the law or the articles of organization.
+The managers of the company are not liable for obligations assumed on behalf of the company, unless they exceed their powers or violate the law or the articles of association.

 Corporation (Sociedade Anônima)